protocolwhisper/arg25-Projects/multikzg/README.md

 ## Objectives
 - Implement a new precompile in **REVM** for multi-point KZG verification using the **BLS12-381** curve.
 - Develop and deploy a **smart contract** for on-chain verification, then **benchmark** its gas usage to measure savings compared to multiple single-point evaluations.

+## Weekly progress

+### Week 1
+- Pivoted the project direction.
+- Conducted research in cryptography and created [this notebook](https://github.com/protocolwhisper/arg25-Projects/blob/main/multikzg/assets/fromblobs.ipynb) explaining how blobs are mapped to finite fields.
+- Studied the multiproof algorithm by hand, covering all core concepts why it’s needed and what problem it solves

+### Week 2
+-

 ## References
 - **KZG:** [https://dankradfeist.de/ethereum/2020/06/16/kate-polynomial-commitments.html](https://dankradfeist.de/ethereum/2020/06/16/kate-polynomial-commitments.html)